CesarPetrescu/llama-cpp-autodeploy/README.md

 - Automated build with CUDA, MMQ kernels and optional Intel oneAPI MKL
 - Multi-GPU support via tensor splitting
-- Interactive TUIs:
+- Interactive TUIs with responsive layouts, persistent settings, scrollable help/log panes, and Tab-based focus control:
   - `autodevops_cli.py` for guided llama.cpp builds with hardware-aware presets
   - `loadmodel_cli.py` for launching LLM, embedding, and reranker servers with live memory planning
   - `loadmodel_dist_cli.py` for orchestrating distributed RPC inference with network auto-discovery on port 5515
 - `rpc_server_cli.py` for launching standalone rpc-server instances with custom ports and device bindings

 > The distributed workflow relies on llama.cpp’s RPC backend, which implements tensor/model parallelism over TCP.
 The main `llama-cli` process delegates tensor shards to one or more `rpc-server` workers, each running on a separate machine and returning partial results in parallel.